Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 ### Who are the Richest Freelancers?

 Many freelancers have turned their skills into lucrative careers.
 While exact figures can vary, some of the [richest freelancers]({{< relref "richest-freelancers" >}}) have made millions through their expertise and entrepreneurial spirit.

-* Tim Ferriss: Author of "The 4-Hour Workweek," Tim Ferriss started as a freelancer and leveraged his skills to build a successful business.
-His book has inspired many to pursue freelancing as a path to financial independence.
-* Elance Founders: The founders of Elance (now Upwork), Fabio Rosati and Beerud Sheth, created one of the leading platforms connecting freelancers with clients.
-Their vision revolutionized the freelance industry, enabling millions to find work online.

 ### Conclusion